flycat52/simple-movie-app/README.md

 ## Addition

-The project has been set with Github Actions.
-It will be triggered on each commit.
+Full CI/CD workflow with Github Actions and deploy to Netlify.